 Meet Gil Broza

 In creating The Human Side of Agile, Gil Broza has tapped into fundamental concerns — and challenges — of Agile practitioners.
 For not only does the “human” in the book’s title refer to the people that make up any Agile team, it also refers to the one who leads them, to those who run the company, and to the people who purchase and use the end product.
-Gil encourages Agile team members to take up the mantle of team leader and to steer all involved toward the excellence promised by properly executed Agile.
+Gil encourages the reader to take up the mantle of team leader and to guide all involved toward the excellence promised by mindfully executed Agile.

 - Written several practical papers for conferences and trade magazines, including projectmanagement.com, Better Software, and Cutter IT Journal — read many of his articles here.
 Gil is also a three-time track chair at the Agile 20xx series of conferences.

 Throughout his career, Gil has focused on human characteristics that prevent positive outcomes in software development teams.
 These include limiting habits, fear of change, outdated beliefs, and blind spots.
 In helping teams overcome these factors, he supports them in reaching ever-higher levels of performance, confidence, and accomplishment.

 Gil offers much-needed services, ranging from the basic to the advanced, to help Agile leaders and teams thrive.
 In addition, he provides training, coaching programs, workshops, quick guidance, and facilitation services to fix lackluster Agile attempts and support ongoing Agile improvement efforts.
 He is in high demand by companies looking to fully realize Agile’s potential.

 Want a taste of what makes Gil different?
 Sign up to receive Gil’s popular (and free!)
 “Something Happened on the Way to Agile” mini-program.
 Consisting of 20 daily training segments, it will help you break the cycle of Agile mediocrity and move toward the promised benefits of Agile.